karen-pal/stegoproject/README.md

 encoding and decoding algorithm.
 It also generates the plots shown in the report.

+The `stego_test.py` file is for internal testing purposes.

+`img` contains both the cover images used, and generated graphs. `fail` includes the corner cases in which the algorithm doesn't properly decode the steganographic message.

 ## Installation
 The dependencies can be installed with `pip` or `pip3` in case Python 2 is the default in your system: